-Tom Curran - Self-sufficient Homeowner
+Tom Curran - Self-Sufficient Homeowner Made in the USA

 Tom Curran does not consider himself a craftsman.
 Yet by today's standards, when many young men's greatest skill is getting a Prestige Medal in the Call of Duty video game series, he shows us what exactly a man can do with basic skills and the confidence to make an attempt.